reduxjs/redux-toolkit/docs/usage/rtk-query/cached-data.md

 For the example above, rather than invalidating any tag with the type `'Post'`, calling the `editPost` mutation function will now only invalidate a tag for the provided `id`.
 I.e. if an endpoint does not provide a `'Post'` for that same `id`, it will remain considered as 'valid', and will not be triggered to automatically re-fetch.

 :::tip Using abstract tag IDs
 In order to provide stronger control over invalidating the appropriate data, you can use an arbitrary ID such a `'LIST'` for a given tag.
-See [Using abstract tag IDs](#using-abstract-tag-ids) for additional details.
+See [Advanced Invalidation with abstract tag IDs](#advanced-invalidation-with-abstract-tag-ids) for additional details.
 :::

 #### Invalidation behaviour